nealcaren/fightordie/_sources/Volumes/07/03/free_white_twenty_one.md

 world is to despise black folk?
-Do you realize that if you make this world a hell for Africans and Chinese and Malays that the result will be the rapid disappearance of race differentiation and that, too, largely and predominantly by amalgamation ?
+Do you realize that if you make this world a hell for Africans and Chinese and Malays that the result will be the rapid disappearance of race differentiation and that, too, largely and predominantly by amalgamation?

 If then you want to preserve the special characteristics of white peoples, make it possible for darker peoples to preserve their racial